11 Marketing Challenges in 2023 and How to Conquer Them

 - Make sure that video content does not auto-play without user consent or keep the volume off if it has to.

 Our marketing efforts are directed toward generating as many leads as possible.
 But how many of those are good quality?
 And how to convert good quality leads into paying customers?

 The most important thing is to understand your leads, their buying habits, lifestyle, income, age, gender, life stage, etc. This helps you create informative content that provides value to them.
-By informative content we mean ebooks, guides, tips, lists, hacks, cheat sheets, short courses, webinar and podcast recordings, industry reports, etc. These are also powerful lead magnets that can be used on Facebook ads or landing pages.
+By informative content, we mean ebooks, guides, tips, lists, hacks, cheat sheets, short courses, webinars and podcast recordings, industry reports, etc. These are also powerful lead magnets that can be used on Facebook ads or landing pages.

 Another type of lead magnet that is fast and easy to create is a content upgrade.
 Current readers of your blog will get prompts to download more valuable content.
 On clicking the prompt, they will be asked to enter their email id.

 Furthermore, using interactive content is a proven way to generate qualified leads.
 Calculators, quizzes, surveys and polls seek active user involvement and anyone who takes the pain is genuinely seeking solutions.
 Moreover, interactive content can be easily embedded in social media posts, emails, landing pages, etc.

 Business Case Study

 VenturePact, a software development marketplace, was looking to accelerate business growth.
 They were already doing blogs, ebooks, SEO and social media but their conversion rate was not satisfactory.
 They needed to breathe new life into their content and wanted something that provided instant gratification.
 Outgrow had a brilliant solution for them!